nmshafie1993/Youth/README.md

 # Project Goal
 In this project, we aim to show youth’s poor grades do not mean that they are lazy or dumb.
 Often times, they mean a deeper problem is going on that parents are unaware of.
-Using the students answer to behavioral questions on YRBSS dataset, we were are to predict the students grade.
+Using the students answers to behavioral questions on YRBSS dataset, we were able to predict the students grades.
 #### Data Source Citation:
 The data has been obtained from Youth Risk Behavior Surveillance System (YRBSS). <br>
 https://www.cdc.gov/healthyyouth/data/yrbs/index.htm <br>